ccb-hms/MouseAgingData/README.md

 ## Data resources across several mouse aging studies

 This MouseAgingData package provides analysis-ready data resources from different studies focused on aging and rejuvenation in mice.
-Studies include a 10X Genomics single-cell data sets from an aging mouse brain parabiosis transcriptomic study containing 105329 cells and 20905 features (Ximerakis & Holton et al., 2023).
+Currently, the package includes a 10X Genomics single-cell data sets from an aging mouse brain parabiosis transcriptomic study containing 105329 cells and 20905 features (Ximerakis & Holton et al., 2023).
 The data is provided as a SingleCellExperiment R object and includes a table of raw counts and cell metadata.

 <br>